Christian Slater: 2000–present: Television roles, Mr. Robot

 Prior to beginning his role in Mr. Robot, Slater announced in 2013 that he was developing and making a film based on Will Viharo's 1993 neo-noir novel Love Stories Are Too Violent for Me, the first of three works to feature Vic Valentine.
 However, the success of Mr. Robot and contracts for additional seasons has delayed his being able to develop his adaptation.

 Slater voices the character "Slater" on the FX original series Archer.
 He also provided the voice of Ushari the Egyptian Cobra in The Lion Guard.
 He also made a short film for HP called The Wolf, which shows how easily malware can spread on unprotected printers and computers.
-In 2018, Christian Slater appeared in The Public, the latest film by Emilio Estevez.
+In 2018, Slater appeared in The Public, the latest film by Estevez.
 At the world premiere of the film at the Toronto Film Festival, Slater discussed his role, Josh Davis, with Ikon London Magazine:

 "He (Josh Davis) is definitely the character in the movie who represents that side of politics where he is not as open-hearted as you'd like him to be.
 He is definitely the guy who feels this is all a mess.
 And he is a law and order politician in this movie.
 So hopefully, he is the kind of guy you love to hate".
 From 2021 to 2022, he voiced the character Rand Ridley on the adult sci-fi animated sitcom Inside Job.
-The shows creator announced the cancellation of the show in January 2023.
+The show's creator announced the cancellation of the show in January 2023.

+He was given a star on the Hollywood Walk of Fame for television in 2025.

 Personal life

 In 2000, Slater married Ryan Haddon, the daughter of model Dayle Haddon.
-They have two children, a son born in 1999, and a daughter born in 2001.
+They have two children, a son, Jaden Christopher, born in 1999, and a daughter, Eliana Sophia, born in 2001.
 In 2003, Haddon was arrested for assaulting Slater during an argument at a Hard Rock Cafe while on vacation in Las Vegas.
-Haddon allegedly threw a glass and cut Slater's neck, which required 20 stitches.
+Haddon allegedly threw a glass bottle and cut Slater's neck.
+The wound required 20 stitches.
 Haddon was charged with domestic battery, booked at Las Vegas' Clark County Detention Center, and freed after posting bond.
 They announced their separation over Christmas in 2004.
 Slater was living in London at the time, performing in a stage version of One Flew Over the Cuckoo's Nest.
 The couple officially separated in 2005 and divorced in 2007.

-On December 2, 2013, Slater married his girlfriend Brittany Lopez in Florida after three years of dating.
-They have one daughter together, born in August 2019.
+On December 2, 2013, Slater married Brittany Lopez in Florida after three years of dating.
+They have a daughter together, born in August 2019, and a son, born in July 2024.

 Slater practices Kempo Karate and divides his time between Coconut Grove in Miami, Florida and Hell's Kitchen, Manhattan.

 Legal issues

 Slater has had difficulties with substance abuse and has undergone treatment.
 In 1989, Slater was arrested for drunk driving.
 He was sentenced to ten days in jail.
-At one time he said, "Work is my hobby, staying sober is my job."
-After living in recovery, he said in 2009, "Work is my job, and having adventures with my kids.
-My kids are all-important".